sagemath/sagewiki_to_gh-2022-10-10/days25.5.md

 == Context ==

-Held between [[http://lacim2010.lacim.uqam.ca/|LaCIM 2010]] and [[http://gascom2010.lacim.uqam.ca/|GASCom]] conferences, this day is an opportunity for their participants to learn more about Sage.
-Introductory talks will be given as well as talks related to the audience of LaCIM 2010 and GASCOM.
+Held in sandwich between [[http://lacim2010.lacim.uqam.ca/|LaCIM 2010]] and [[http://gascom2010.lacim.uqam.ca/|GASCom]] conferences, this day is an opportunity for their participants to learn more about Sage.
+Introductory talks will be given and possibly talks adapted to the audience of LaCIM 2010 (algebraic combinatorics, theoretical computer science, bioinformatic, physics and number theory) and GASCom (generation of combinatorial objects and bijective combinatorics).
 Students starting their Autumn semester will be invited as well.

 == Location ==